Psycho Cybernetics: An In-Depth Guide On How to Use and Apply For Massive Success

 Maltz prescribes a notion of “self-consciousness” instead of “other consciousness”, being extremely interested in what you think rather than others.
 This is hard to do when we are biologically and socially conditioned to care about the opinions of others, but it is possible to override this programming and start focusing on goals that are important to you rather than those of other people.

-How to Use Psycho Cybernetics + 3 Exercises
+How to Use Psycho-Cybernetics + 3 Exercises

 To help strengthen your self-image, Maxwell Maltz prescribes a few exercises in Psycho Cybernetics.
 Here’s a few of them.